LinkIsGrim/TEH-Antistasi-Ultimate/README.md

 	- Attacked but not captured markers can be freely teleported to.
 	- Teleportation range zones shown on the map.
 	- Rally point cost is reduced to 25 per charge.
-	- [Experimental] Partial squad fast travel (statics and vehicles without driver stay behind)
+	- Partial squad fast travel (statics and vehicles without driver stay behind)
+	- [Experimental] fast travel to rebel vehicles (doesn't work for stolen vehicles though)
 - **Vehicle-based looting**: a complete overhaul of Loot to Vehicle for ACE and Antistasi Extended mod
 	- Uses ACE action on the vehicles to gather loot in 5-5000m radius (depends on enemy proximity, distance to nearest enemy minus 50m)
 	- Allows several players to loot the same location, and into the same vehicle to save time.